-Remember when we were discussing how many credit scores there are for every consumer?
-Much of that comes from FICO’s decision to drill down deeper into financial data and help lenders predict how you will do with specific types of loans, such as a mortgage or auto loan or credit cards.
+FICO drills deeper into financial data and helps lenders predict how you will do with specific types of loans, such as a mortgage or auto loan or credit cards.

-On top of that, the three major credit bureaus that provide data to FICO, all want industry-specific scores as well.
-Thus, Experian and Equifax provide 16 different FICO credit scores to lenders and TransUnion has 21.
+The three major credit bureaus that provide data to FICO all want industry-specific scores as well.
+Experian and Equifax provide 16 different FICO credit scores to lenders, while TransUnion has 21.
 More are added each year.

-Industry specific scores are optimized for certain types of credit products like an auto loan or credit card.
+Industry-specific scores are optimized for specific credit products like auto loans or credit cards.
 FICO uses the same base of information available in its “classic” scores, but fine-tunes the data based on industry-specific risk behavior.

 So, if you are buying a car, the dealership or bank offering you a loan may want to know your credit history for paying off similar loans on a monthly basis.
-They may want to factor in past car loans, credit card payments or rent and utility payments to judge the risk they’re taking by giving you an auto loan.
+They could factor in past car loans, credit card payments or rent and utility payments to judge the risk they’re taking.

-The scoring model for industry-specific scores and “classic scores” is the major difference between the two.
-The range for industry-specific scores is 250-900, while classic scores fall between 300 and 850.
+The scoring model for industry-specific scores and “classic scores” has a major difference.
+The range for industry-specific scores is 250-900, while the range for classic scores fall is 300-850.